klevu/jsv2-early-adopters/getting-started/6-category-navigation/magento/README.md

 The files you will need for this module can be found in the [resources](/getting-started/6-category-navigation/resources) folder.

-This will build on steps 1-5 of th is guide, so please open up the Magento extension you have created so far.
+This guide will build upon the steps 1-5, and assumes you have already completed them, so please open up the Magento extension you have created in those steps.

-Add the following assets to your theme, from the above 'resources' folder:
+Add the following assets to your extension, from the above 'resources' folder:

 - `view/frontend/web/js/category/klevu-category.js`
     - Copy the content from `category-navigation-scripts.js`